Ambulatory surgery centers (ASCs) save the Medicare system $2.3 billion yearly, according to Association of Wisconsin Surgery Centers, Inc.

 “An ambulatory surgery center’s primary goal is to perform safe, high-quality care in an outpatient setting that allows patients to return to daily activity sooner,” Tyler said.

-Marshfield Clinic ASCs focus on a strategy called Enhanced Recovery After Surgery (ERAS).
+Marshfield Clinic outpatient surgery centers focus on a strategy called Enhanced Recovery After Surgery (ERAS).
 ERAS aims to enhance recovery by minimizing pain after a procedure.
 The result is a shortened stay.

 Safe alternative surgery option